quillai-network/Verification-Demo/README.md

 - Client accepts the server's mandate by signing it.

-- Server performs the task and shares mandate with a validation receipt to the validator by requesting validation.
+- Server performs the task and shares mandate with a validation receipt to the validator.

-- Validator agent validates the task by checking the terms of the mandate against the validation receipt.
+- Validator agent validates the task and provides feedback on the job.
 ---

 ## Setup Instructions